Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

      In this stage all the control signal that are transferred from the mem stage are routed towards the register bank to perform write opeation on the register.

+Steps to run the files on VIVADO:-

+Step 1:- Ensure that the following files have been added to the design sources.The list is given below:-

+Step 2:- Add these 3 files in the simulation sources.

+          a.instruction_memory_tb.v

+          //This is the testbench  file and all the modules are included and instantiated in this files.

+          b.memory_cont.mem

+          //All the binary for the instructions is writtten in this simulation source file and it geets loaded in the instruction memory upon execution.

+           c.register_bank_load.mem

+           //you can write your data to be stored initially in your registers.

+          NOTE:-These .mem files automatically load data in the registers and memory with the help of $readmemb("memory_cont.mem",mem); and $readmemb("register_bank_load.mem",reg_bank); commands usend in the respective memory and registers module.

+ Step 3:- Make insruction_memory_tb.v as the top module.

+ Step 4:- Run the simulation.